-The cluster is hosted by Athlone Institute of Technology (AIT) and supported by regionally based partners including Irish Manufacturing Research (IMR).
+The cluster is hosted by the Technological University of the Shannon (TUS), Midlands Campus, and supported by regionally based partners including Irish Manufacturing Research (IMR).

 Caitriona’s role in atim focuses on brokering cross-industry, academia and government parties to facilitate exchanges, identify needs and supporting the creation of a connected regional innovation ecosystem.